Skip to main content

 Tahoe Cabin Addition

-A 2,503 sq ft timber frame addition to an existing mountain residence in Soda Springs near Donner Pass, featuring three new bedrooms, an elevator, radiant floor heating, and luxury alpine finishes designed by Donald Joseph Inc.
+A 2,503 sq ft timber frame addition to an existing mountain residence in Soda Springs near Donner Pass, featuring three new bedrooms, an elevator, radiant floor heating, and mountain-modern finishes designed by Donald Joseph Inc.

 3,301 Total Sq Ft